BitBoxSwiss/user-guides/_includes/shared/receive.md

 ![alt text]({% link assets/images/BitBox02_receive/receive2.png %})

 The address will then be shown on your {{include.product}} and the BitBoxApp at the same time.

+### Change to compatible address (Segwit)
+If you are using an exchange or wallet that does not support native segwit (bc1...) addresses, click the "change to compatible address (Segwit)" button to get a standard segwit address with a leading 3...

 {% endif %}

 ## Copy or scan address